 For more of Metro Girl’s history blog posts, click here.

 Like many ancient cities, London was surrounded by a wall, with visitors and returning residents gaining entrance through a variety of gates.
-There have been numerous gates – or archways – into the City of London over the past two millenia, but today, only one remains.
+There have been numerous gates – or archways – into the City of London over the past two millennia, but today, only one remains.
 Temple Bar is currently located just north of St Paul’s Cathedral – half a mile east from where it originally stood on Fleet Street until the late 19th century.
 While the current structure is a 17th century design by Sir Christopher Wren (1632-1723), it replaced a previous wooden structure and before that a chain and posts.
 Many of London’s gates – Aldgate, Bishopsgate, Newgate (which no longer exist) – date back to Roman times.
 However, Temple Bar dates back to the Middle Ages when the City of London authority erected a passageway to control traffic between the juxtaposing cities of London and Westminster.
 The name Temple refers to the area south of Fleet Street known for its law courts – which now features Temple underground station on the Circle and District line.
 The Bar at Temple was first mentioned in 1293, which historians believe was a simply a chain between two posts.
 However, over the years, many different structures were erected on the site.
 In the late Middle Ages, a timber arch stood on the spot and amazingly avoided being destroyed by the Great Fire of London in 1666.

 Following the Great Fire, the City was due a big makeover – building by necessity and also an attempt to build a more flowing, ordered space – 17th century town planning.
 The wooden Temple Bar was falling into disrepair so Wren was given the task of building a new gate, along with all the other structures he was designing and overseeing in the City.
 King Charles II (1630-1685) commissioned Wren to create the new Temple Bar.
 Made from Portland Stone, it took three years to build and was completed in 1672.
 The gate features a wide arch for road traffic and two smaller arches for pedestrians to pass through.
 In alcoves on each side of the Temple were statues of Charles I (1600-1649), Charles II, James I (1566-1625) and Anne of Denmark (1574-1619), which were carved by John Bushnell (d.1701).
 In the 18th century, the heads of traitors were put on spikes above the roof of the arch to serve as a warning to those thinking about breaking the City’s laws.

-So for 123 years, Temple Bar stood in a clearing in a wood in Hertfordshire.
-Despite its Grade I-listing, it deteriorated and suffered vandalism over the years.
+So for 123 years, Temple Bar stood in a clearing in a wood in Cheshunt.
+It had deteriorated and suffered vandalism over the years.
 The arch was bought by the Temple Bar Trust (founded by Sir Hugh Wontner in 1976) in 1984 with the hope of restoring it and bringing it back to the Square Mile.
 Finally, on 10 November 2004, the bright, shiny Temple Bar was completed and open to the public, now situated at the entrance to Paternoster Square by St Paul’s Cathedral.
 The gates of the arch, weighing just over 1.2 tons each, were opened by the Lord Mayor at the time and the 14 stonemasons who had worked on the rebuilding Temple Bar.
-Meanwhile, on its previous site where Fleet Street meets The Strand (in the City of Westminster) outside the Royal Courts of Justice, there now stands a marker – a neo Renaissance pedestal by Horace Jones featuring Charles Bell Birch’s sculpture of a dragon – the symbol for the City of London.
+Meanwhile, on its previous site where Fleet Street meets the Strand (in the City of Westminster) outside the Royal Courts of Justice, there now stands a marker – a neo Renaissance pedestal by Horace Jones featuring Charles Bell Birch’s sculpture of a dragon – the symbol for the City of London.
 The pedestal, which was unveiled in 1880) features likenesses of Queen Victoria and Edward VIII (the then-Prince of Wales), who were the last royals to pass through Wren’s gate.